khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 # syllabus
-This syllabus was designed to develop our professional/institutional digital identities which we can engage with information on the Web more efficiently.
+This syllabus was designed to develop our institutional (professional) identities which we can engage with information on the Web more efficiently.

 ## TOC